-The Galvanizing Awards are a free annual competition which has been recognising the use of galvanizing since 1994.
+The Galvanizing in Engineering Award is one of the six categories of the GAGAs, one that focuses on structural functionality and industrial use.
+The GAGAS (Galvanizers Association Galvanizing Awards) are a free annual competition which has been recognising the use of galvanizing since 1994.

 “We see galvanized steel as a national asset within the UK and Ireland, which will play an increased role within circular economies.
 As an infinitely re-usable and versatile material it can form the backbone of adaptive and resilient architecture and infrastructure.
 Our awards show increasingly that architects, engineers, designers and indeed artists are finding new ways to harness the lifecycle potential of galvanized steel.”

 Iqbal Johal, Marketing Manager at Galvanizers Association

 About the Engineering Award

 The GAGA civil engineering award will take into consideration the most innovative and effective use of galvanized steelwork as explained in the architecture award, but with special attention paid to structural functionality and industrial use of galvanized steel.

 “It’s a great honour (to win the Galvanizing in Engineering Award), it’s a recognition of our work.”

 Krystyna Pytasz, Addison Conservation + Design, Engineering Award Winner